Pseudo-Lab/Compact-and-Deblur/README.md

 ## Overall
 This repository for ```CompactGS & DeBlur```.
 Our group belongs to [Pseudo3DV](https://github.com/Pseudo-Lab/Pseudo3DV). <br/> This curated collection of resources is related tackling efficiency & Real-world problems based on3D-GS. <br/>  Furthermore, currently we are currently operating papers and code review study in [PsuedoLab](https://discord.gg/mNAT2GKM).
-Go check it out!  <br/> (Every Thursday at 9pm, PseudoLab Discord Room YL!)
+Go check it out!  <br/> (Every Saturday at 9pm, PseudoLab Discord Room YL!)

 ### 스터디 소개
 **"리처드 파인만(Feynman)"**